 NASA will possibly try once again to commence the first stage of their lunar expedition, with a potential new launch opportunity early next week.

-With the technical and mechanical odds stacked somewhat against them, NASA have shown grit and resilience in staring down the enormous aeronautical feat they face in getting Artemis I off the ground.
+With the technical and mechanical odds stacked somewhat against them, NASA has shown grit and resilience in staring down the enormous aeronautical feat they face in getting Artemis I off the ground.

 But the pressure is on, as next week will be the last launch opportunity before the rocket is temporarily grounded for further inspection and maintenance.